peaceful-james/invoicer/README.md

 ### TODOs and dreams
 - simplify the form/statement duplication.
 Try to DRY and centralize schema.
-- add autoname like "client-name-000001-july-2021"
 - add ability to "save" invoice for future use
-- add ability to autoincrement the invoice number